-- 5.1 We plan an exciting and challenging curriculum based on our observation of children's needs, interests and stages of development across the seven areas of learning to enable the children to achieve and exceed the early learning goals. - 5.2 All of the seven areas of learning and development are important and inter-connected.
+- 5.1 We plan an exciting and challenging curriculum based on our observation of children's needs, interests and stages of development across the seven areas of learning to enable the children to achieve and exceed the Early Learning Goals. - 5.2 All of the seven areas of learning and development are important and inter-connected.
 The Prime Areas of Learning are the essential foundations for children to work with and master before progressing to the Specific Areas of Learning.

-Prime Areas of Learning Personal, Social and Emotional Development Physical Development Communication and Language Making relationships Self-confidence and self-awareness Managing feelings and behaviour Moving and handlingHealth and self-care Listening and attentionUnderstandingSpeaking S THE PART OF THE DEVELO MENT CANGUAGE
+Prime Areas of Learning Personal, Social and Physical Communication Emotional Development Development and Language S THE PART OF THE DEVELORIMENT CANGUACE PARTIES

-Specific Areas of Learning Literacy Mathematics Understanding the world Expressive Arts and Design ReadingWriting NumbersShape, space and measures People and communitiesThe worldTechnology Exploring and using media and materials Being imaginative MERACA HATHEMANCS +- X ÷ INDER THE WORLD ARTS & OESIGN
+Specific Areas of Learning Literacy Mathematics Understanding the world Expressive Arts and Design MERAC HATHEMANCS X ÷ ANDING THE WORLS ASISA PERSON

 - 5.3 Children are provided with a range of rich, meaningful first-hand experiences in which they explore, think creatively and are active.
-We aim to develop and foster positive attitudes towards learning, confidence, communication and physical development. - 5.4 In the Early Years we write medium term plans using the EYFS, based on a series of topics, each of which offers experiences in all seven areas, in both the inside and outside learning areas.
+We aim to develop and foster positive attitudes towards learning, confidence, communication and physical development. - 5.4 In the Early Years long term and medium planning is completed using the EYFS, based on a series of topics, each of which offers experiences in all seven areas.
+This is reflected both inside the classroom and outside learning areas.
 We also follow the children's interests where appropriate.
 Please see our plans for more details.
-These plans then inform our short-term weekly planning, alongside our observations, which remain flexible for unplanned circumstances or children's responses.

-- 5.5 Practitioners working with the youngest children in Nursery will focus strongly on the three prime areas, which are the basis for successful learning in the other four specific areas.
+These plans then inform our short-term weekly planning, alongside our observations, which remain flexible for unplanned circumstances or children's responses. - 5.5 Practitioners working with the youngest children will focus strongly on the three prime areas, which are the basis for successful learning in the other four specific areas.
 The three prime areas reflect the key skills and capacities all children need to develop and learn effectively and become ready for school.
-The balance will shift towards a more equal focus on all areas of learning as the children move through the Early Years and grow in confidence and ability within the three prime areas. - 5.6 Children have whole group and small group teaching and learning times which increase as they progress through the EYFS, including a daily phonics session using 'Read.
+The balance will shift towards a more equal focus on all areas of learning as the children move through the Early Years and grow in confidence and ability within the three prime areas.

+- 5.6 Children have whole group and small group teaching and learning times which increase as they progress through the EYFS, including a daily phonics session using 'Read.
 Write Inc' phonics, teaching aspects of Mathematics and Literacy, including shared reading and writing.
 The curriculum is delivered using a play-based approach, as outlined by the EYFS.
 Each area of learning and development must be implemented through planned, purposeful play and through a mix of adult-led and child-initiated activities.
 We plan a balance between children having time and space to engage in their own child-initiated activities and those that are planned by the adults.
 During children's play, Early Years practitioners interact to stretch and challenge children further and develop their language skills for communicating. - 5.7 In planning and guiding children's activities, we reflect as practitioners on the different ways that children learn and reflect these in our practice.
-We create a stimulating environment to encourage children to learn inside and out.
+We create a stimulating environment to encourage children to learn inside and outside.